jukkamic/spring-ai-test/README.md

 Copy this into .vscode/settings.json

-It give the vmarg to Java that we're using dev profile.
+It gives the vmarg to Java that we're using dev profile.

 ```json
 {